Anchor

 • Reorganize: move responsibility for an academic program from one unit to another.

-• Change: a degree name, nomenclature, or CIP code
+• Change: a degree name, nomenclature (i.e., Ph.D., M.A., B.S.), or CIP Code

-• Change: the name of an academic department, or research center/institute
+• Change: the name of an academic department or research center/institute.

-• Initiate: a new dual degree program or contractual arrangement for programs or courses
+• Initiate: a new dual degree program or contractual arrangement for programs or courses.

-Getting started with CIM
+Getting started with CIM (create a link or a document)

 Please attach: